-The Certificates will be general obligations of the City for which the City will pledge its full faith and credit and taxing powers.
-The City anticipates that the debt service on the Certificates will be paid from ad valorem property taxes.
-In accordance with Minnesota Statutes, the City will levy each year an amount not less than 105% of the debt service requirements on the Certificates.
+The City anticipates that the debt service on the Equipment Refunding Portion of the Bonds will be paid from ad valorem property taxes.
+In accordance with Minnesota Statutes, the City will levy each year an amount not less than 105% of the debt service requirements on the Equipment Refunding Portion of the Bonds.
 In the event funds on hand for payment of principal and interest are at any time insufficient, the City is required to levy an additional ad valorem tax upon all taxable properties within its boundaries without limit as to rate or amount to make up any deficiency.